-COVID-19 remote work highlights opportunity for companies to relieve manual regulatory compliance processes through digitisation and technology adoption.
+COVID-19 remote work highlights opportunity for companies to relieve manual regulatory compliance processes through digitization and technology adoption.

-While most organisations continue to spend more hours on their SOX compliance activities year-over-year, “digital leaders,” – those organisations that have higher levels of maturity in the use of technology and innovative practises – have reported experiencing a lesser impact of increasing hours, which suggests they are gaining advantages through their greater use of technology (including automation) in the SOX compliance process.
-Fifty-one percent of survey respondents utilised technology tools, such as automated workflow technology and audit management software, in the testing of controls for their fiscal year, marking a yearly increase of 5%.
-Still, many companies, even digital leaders, are early in their adoption of technology and will continue to realise more efficiencies going forward.
+While most organizations continue to spend more hours on their SOX compliance activities year-over-year, “digital leaders,” – those organizations that have higher levels of maturity in the use of technology and innovative practices – have reported experiencing a lesser impact of increasing hours, which suggests they are gaining advantages through their greater use of technology (including automation) in the SOX compliance process.
+Fifty-one percent of survey respondents utilized technology tools, such as automated workflow technology and audit management software, in the testing of controls for their fiscal year, marking a yearly increase of 5%.
+Still, many companies, even digital leaders, are early in their adoption of technology and will continue to realize more efficiencies going forward.

 Overcoming Adoption Hurdles

-Among the survey respondents currently leveraging technology in their organisation's SOX compliance processes, the following applications – given their simplicity and accessibility – were indicated to be optimal starting points to equip SOX compliance teams with positive use cases:
+Among the survey respondents currently leveraging technology in their organization's SOX compliance processes, the following applications –‑ given their simplicity and accessibility – were indicated to be optimal starting points to equip SOX compliance teams with positive use cases:

 - IT application controls (43%)